Richard98PL/salesforce-data-model/README.md

 - auth_url (auth_url)
 - which objects are interesting for you (object_list)

+TODO
+- type and label for standard fields that are not picklists

 Benefits:
 You can filter the excel.
 Example: check all datetime fields in the system for selected objects.